mikarinneoracle/virus-scanning-on-OKE-with-autoscaler/README.md

 <img src="svclb-ingress-rule-port-3000.png" width="800" />

-After adding the securoty rule to get the <code>EXTERNAL-IP</code> of the service run:
+After adding the security rule to get the <code>EXTERNAL-IP</code> of the service run:

 <pre>
 kubectl get services